This Sour Cream Blueberry Bundt Cake is an easy and super moist and tender bundt cake bursting with fresh blueberries!

 My kids are crazy about blueberry desserts.
 Blueberry donuts?
 Gimme.
 Blueberry Muffins?
 Can’t make them fast enough.
 Blueberry Cake?
 Gone in minutes.

 But a bowl of fresh blueberries?
 No thank you, please.
+They literally pick around them in a fruit salad, avoiding them at all costs.

 If you are using baking spray to grease your bundt pan, I have found that if I spray the pan right before adding the batter I have better results when I remove the cake from the pan.
 I am not sure the reason for this, but if I spray the pan before I make the batter and set it aside I have had problems with the cake sticking.
 Spraying right before I add the batter has given me the most consistent results at removing the cake.